-Counsellor, SENCo, Occupational Therapist, Dyslexia Specialist, and Speech and Language Therapists, who have a particular role to play in working closely with individuals to assist them to prepare in diverse ways for the outside world.
+In addition to all teaching staff, there are a number of specialist staff - the Mental Health & Wellbeing Counsellor, Mental Health Leads, SENDCo, Occupational Therapist, dyslexia Specialists and a Speech and Language Therapist, who have a particular role to play in working closely with individuals to assist them to prepare in diverse ways for the outside world.

-The School Ethos and Rules
+8.7 The School Ethos and Rules

 There is so much more to spiritual, moral, social and cultural development than just conforming to a set of rules.
-It is important, however, to have a well regulated and disciplined environment for any educational achievement.
-CAL has policy documents on the school codes of behaviour that are based on the fundamental tenet of mutual respect, and these together with the Christian ethos of the school (implicitly) are expressions of the values that CAL seeks to encourage.
+It is important, however, to have a well-regulated and disciplined environment for any educational achievement.
+CAL has policy documents on the school codes of behaviour that are based on the fundamental tenet of mutual respect and kindness, and these together with the Christian ethos of the school (implicitly) are expressions of the values that CAL seeks to encourage.
 They are considered to be a vital ingredient in the spiritual, moral, social and cultural development of all the boys and girls.